I’ve owned my home for a long time now.

 - summary of the circumstances surrounding your request

-Well, I did things my own way by filling out the document package first, figuring that if I had everything all completed and organized in front of me, that I would be in a much better place to provide the representative with anything they may need.
+Well, I did things my own way by filling out the document package first, figuring that if I had everything all completed and organized in front of me, I would be in a much better place to provide the representative with anything they may need.

 So, after spending quite a bit of time filling out everything and completing the summary as best I could without writing a novel, I made the call.